 Advanced embryo selection

-Flinders Fertility uses the latest technology, Next Generation Sequencing (NGS), to perform PGT-A testing for genetic screening.
+At Flinders Fertility we offer PGT-A and PGT-SR, both of which use the latest technology, Next Generation Sequencing (NGS), to perform these tests.

 What are the benefits of PGT-A?

-PGT-A is also not suitable for patients who are at high risk of passing on a specific single gene disorder.
-This type of testing is known as PGT-M and it is currently not offered by our clinic.
+Your fertility doctor will discuss these limitations in detail with you and provide you with an information sheet.
+You may require or wish to have genetic counselling to discuss some of these limitations further.
+PGT-A/SR is also not suitable for patients who are at high risk of passing on a specific gene disorder (such as cystic fibrosis).
+This type of testing is known as PGT-M and it is currently not offered at our clinic.

 When do I find out the results?

 The embryo biopsy occurs within a normal IVF or ICSI stimulated cycle.
-After biopsy, the embryo(s) are frozen and the biopsied cells are sent away to an Adelaide-based laboratory (Perkin Elmer) to be tested, which can take a few weeks.
+After biopsy, the embryo(s) are frozen and the biopsied cells are sent to a laboratory (CooperGenomics) to be tested.
+Results are usually available in around 3 weeks.
 The clinical team will review the PGT results with you in order to decide which embryos are suitable for transfer in a frozen cycle.
-Abnormal embryos will remain in storage until the decision to dispose has been made by you, and the appropriate disposal forms have been signed.
+Abnormal embryos cannot be transferred and will be disposed of after you complete a consent form to do so.